angelospillos/postgresql-sync-migrator/README.md

 - Error handling and logging
 - Retry mechanism in case of errors
 - Drop and create target database based on the source database
-- Uses node-cron for scheduling
+- Uses cron for scheduling
 - Uses pg for connecting to PostgreSQL databases

 ## Installation